SOLEIL ROYAL, a famous ship in French naval history

 The finely worked, detailed model of the SOLEIL ROYAL clearly shows the impressive lines of hull and rigging that were typical of ships of that age.
 The model is 1 : 77 scale.
 Length is 102 cm, width 44 cm, height 94 cm.

 The ship's hull was painted in royal blue and gold.
 The decorations are shown in the model in very detail.
-Please take your time to have a good look at the set of photos.
-There are several views of the entire model and close views of hull, rigging and decorations.
+There are more pictures, several views of the entire model and close views of hull, rigging and decorations.
+Click images to enlarge!